MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 We create a JSON file where we will store a policy that grants access to S3 and CloudFront.
 ---
-## 3.we run command to create the file where the policy will be added
+## 3.We run the command to create the file where the policy will be added

 ```bash
 nano policy.json